Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 These rules apply to all three types of Medicaid, with one important exception – ABD Medicaid applicants can disregard the home equity limit.
 Value does not matter regarding their home’s exempt status.

 Alabama Nursing Home Medicaid applicants and recipients may also want to consider protecting their home (and other assets) from estate recovery.
 States are required by law to try and collect reimbursement for long-term care after the death of Medicaid recipients.
 They do this through their Medicaid Estate Recovery Programs (MERPs).
 The rules and regulations regarding estate recovery can vary greatly by state, but all states have a MERP.
-To learn more about Medicaid Estate Recovery in Alabama and how you can protect your home from it, click here.
+To learn more about Medicaid Estate Recovery in Alabama and how you can protect your home from it, click here, or you can contact a professional, like a Certified Medicaid Planner.

 Applying For Alabama Medicaid Long Term Care Programs